-You will have an orientation program upon arrival in Chiang Mai.
+You will have a two-day orientation program upon arrival in Chiang Mai.
 The orientation will introduce you to Chiang Mai University and its services, as well as to Chiang Mai in general.
-With the help of university students who will be your "Thai buddies," you will learn how to use the public transportation, buy your school uniform and cell phone, learn where to eat, how to exchange money, and safety issues to be aware of, etc. You will also finalize course registration at orientation.
+With the help of university students who will be your "Thai buddies," you will learn how to use public transportation, buy your school uniform and cell phone, learn where to eat and how to exchange money, and learn about safety issues to be aware of, etc. You will also finalize course registration at orientation.
 There is a \$200 penalty for not attending the entire orientation.